 ABSTRACT

 This study aimed to investigate the correlation between body weight, testicular biometry, and semen parameters (ejaculate volume and sperm concentration per milliliter) in Sirohi and Barbari bucks.
 Six bucks (three Sirohi and three Barbari) were selected for testicular biometry.
 The mean body weight for Sirohi bucks was 50.42±1.58 kg, while for Barbari bucks, it was 35.47±0.73 kg.
 The average scrotal circumference recorded was 28.49±0.58 cm for Sirohi bucks and 26.73±0.77 cm for Barbari bucks.
-Semen volumes were measured at approximately 1.072±0.09 mL for Sirohi bucks and 0.72±0.04 mL for Barbari bucks.
+Semen volumes were measured at approximately 1.072±0.09 ml for Sirohi bucks and 0.72±0.04 ml for Barbari bucks.
 The sperm concentration per milliliter was determined to be 2818±18 million for Sirohi bucks and 3331±190.60 million for Barbari bucks.
 A strong positive correlation was observed between body weights, scrotal circumference, and semen attributes in both breeds.
 The dimensions of the left testis were larger than those of the right testis at the same age.
 Body weight showed a significant correlation coefficient (P=.01) with scrotal circumference (r=0.876, P=.01) and ejaculate volume (r=0.635, P=.01).
 A substantial negative correlation coefficient was found between ejaculate volume and sperm concentration per milliliter (r=-0.763, P=.01).
 In conclusion, semen quality, scrotal circumference, and testicular biometry exhibited a strong correlation (P=.01) with each others.
 Finally, this study suggests that bucks can be selected for breeding based on indicators such as scrotal circumference, testicular length, and testicular diameter.

 Keywords: Barbari, Biometry, Goat, Semen, Sirohi, Testes